Bangle

 Often we have clients who have a well placed coral but

-to the cold.
-Lack of physical energy.
+to the cold or lack of physical energy.
 I like to stress

 that as we get older our receptivity to planetary energies